slaclab/rogue/docs/src/interfaces/memory/hub.rst

                    # Put address into byte array, we do this because we will
                    # need to pass it as the data field of a transation later
+                   # The address the HUB sees is always relative, not absolute
                    addr = transaction.address().to_bytes(4, 'little', signed=False)

                    # Clear any existing errors